 If you want to be closer to the hustle and bustle of Patong then I recommend the Novotel Phuket Resort.
 A reasonably priced hotel with top notch facilities and rooms, the Novotel sits prettily atop the hill at the northern edge of Patong Beach.
 Still an easy walk into town but far enough away for families to find some quiet.

 This resort has great views especially from the three-tiered swimming pool that cascades down the hill.
 For families, there is a kids club, free wifi and complimentary shuttle bus that runs into Patong.

 There really are lots of great places to stay in Phuket to suit all range of budgets so I hope these list of family friendly options helps you to narrow down the choices.
-We are heading back to Thailand in a couple of months time and will be road-testing another three new resorts to potentially include in this list of Phuket hotels - so stay tuned!
+If you know of any amazing resorts in Phuket that your family can rave about please add them in your comments below so that we can all take a look!

-Note: This post contains affiliate links, which means I get paid a percentage of any purchases made at no extra cost to you.
-This helps me cover the costs of running this site.
+Note: This post contains affiliate links, which means I get paid a small percentage of any purchases made at no extra cost to you.
 I only ever link to brands and products I use and like.
 Thanks for your support!